ckaestne/seai/lectures/03_modelquality/modelquality.md

 ## On Terminology

 * The decisions in a model (weights, coefficients) are called *model parameter* of the model, their values are usually learned from the data
-  - To a software engineer, these are *constants* in an algorithm, or configuration options
+  - To a software engineer, these are *constants* in the learned function
-* The parameters to the learning algorithm that are not the data are called *model hyperparameters*
+* The inputs to the learning algorithm that are not the data are called *model hyperparameters*
   - To a software engineer, these are *parameters* to the learning algorithm, similar to compiler options

 ```